top of page

 Taiwan isn’t just a customer; they are a Top 5 buyer of U.S. Hard Red Spring (HRS) wheat, purchasing an average of 21.5 million bushels of HRS each year.
 In addition, Taiwan also buys large amounts of HRW and White wheat and some SRW.

-Representing the backbone of this relationship at the celebration was North Dakota’s own Jim Pellman, a wheat farmer and current USW Chairman, along with North Dakota Wheat Commission Executive Director, Jim Peterson.
+Recently, U.S. Wheat Associates (USW) celebrated the 60th anniversary of its Taipei office, a milestone that highlights one of our most consistent and high-value trade partnerships.
+Representing the backbone of this relationship at the celebration was North Dakota’s own Jim Pellman, a wheat farmer and current USW Chairman, along with North Dakota Wheat Commission Executive Director Jim Peterson.

 As USW Chairman, Pellman provided comments to Taiwanese customers in acknowledgment of the decade’s long relationship.
 “I value the opportunity to meet with our customers and see the incredible products made with the wheat we have grown with care,” he said.
 “Farming is not an easy profession, but it teaches hard work, patience, preparation, and persistence,” Pellman told a crowd of over 100 Taiwanese millers and bakers.
 “I am proud that my sons own their own land and farm alongside me.”